-- Approximately 1,800 hours over two years - Learners will need to achieve all elements to receive their T Level certificate. - Subject content is set by T Level employer panels, developed by Awarding Organisations (AOs), and approved by the Institute for Apprenticeships & Technical Education ("IfATE").
-IfATE then oversees the delivery of the qualifications to providers by AOs.
+- Approximately 1,800 hours over two years - Learners will need to achieve all elements to receive their T Level certificate. - Subject content is set by T Level employer panels, developed by Awarding Organisations (AOs), and approved by the Institute for Apprenticeships & Technical Education ("the Institute").
+The Institute then oversees the delivery of the qualifications to providers by AOs.